HaugrNet/eds/README.md

 and should not cover the same bases as the standard tests.

 The code is also checked against as many analysis tools as possible.
-The final code must have 0 issues of any kind - before it is considered ready for submitting into the main repository.
+The final code must have 0 issues of any kind - before it is considered ready to be submitting into the main repository.

 ### Documentation
-Docummentation of code is also important, having silly comments is meaningless, but often it helps to add inline comments to explain intentions and reasoning for choices made.
+Documentation of code is also important, having silly comments is meaningless, but often it helps to add inline comments to explain intentions and reasoning for choices made.
 But, commenting out code is banned, if it is commented out, it is meaningless and should be removed.

 ### Style Guide
-CWS is devepoped using IntelliJ IDEA & a local SonarQube instance.
+CWS is developed using IntelliJ IDEA & a local SonarQube instance.
 The styles used and the SonarQube Quality Profile can be found in the accessories folder.

 # Software License